 A description of any substantive differences in planned actions and actual implementation of these actions.

-There are no other substantive changes in the goal or its implementation and planned actions.
+There are no other substantive changes in the goal or its implementation and planned actions other than IXL has been fully phased out as planned.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures.